Cover image for 10 usability heuristics: The ultimate guide to better UI design

 Research confirms that consistent inline validation saves user time and effort.
 Inconsistent patterns force users to learn new rules for every interaction.

-Good design prevents problems from occurring rather than just providing error messages.
-Prevention strategies differ for slips (unconscious errors) and mistakes (conscious errors).
+Good design prevents problems from occurring rather than just providing error messages after the fact, and prevention strategies differ depending on whether the error is a slip (unconscious) or a mistake (conscious decision).

 Prevention techniques: